 Upcoming International Study Opportunities

 Join your peers on an unforgettable study abroad experience organized by faculty members or student groups.
-These experiences are just for engineering students, and each one is a unique opportunity that is not offered on a regular basis.
+These experiences are just for engineering students and each one is a unique opportunity that is not offered on a regular basis.

-Mechanical Engineering Students: Summer 2014, LONDON
+Mechanical Engineering Students: Summer 2018, London, United Kingdom

 Where Can You Study Abroad?